 Islands of Adventure is home to Seuss Landing, The Wizarding World of Harry Potter: Hogsmeade, Marvel Super Hero Island, and Jurassic Park.
 There are more thrill rides at Islands of Adventure like the Hulk, Harry Potter and the Forbidden Journey, and King Kong.

-There are also a few wet rides like Jurassic Park, Dudley Do-Right’s Ripsaw Falls, and Popeye + Bluto’s Bilge Rat Barges.
+There are also a few water rides like Jurassic Park, Dudley Do-Right’s Ripsaw Falls, and Popeye + Bluto’s Bilge Rat Barges.
 You will get soaked on these attractions.
 We usually wear a poncho when we ride.
 I purchase them at the dollar store before we leave home.
+Read about the best water rides at Universal Orlando!

 Universal Orlando Resorts

-There are currently 6 resorts at Universal Orlando with 2 more scheduled to open in the next year.
+There are currently 8 resorts at Universal Orlando.
 The resorts allow guests special perks like early entry and on-site transportation as well as pricing that fits any budget.

 Premier Hotels ($$$$)